Sagittarius and the Nine of Wands' Tarot Card Meaning

 The Nine of Wands can be a fantastic teacher when it comes to setting boundaries, but is it possible you’ve mistaken defensiveness with boundary-setting?

-A client of mine recently wanted to know what she could do to avoid drama with her family while they were in town.
+A client of mine recently asked what she could do to avoid drama with her family while they were in town.
 My answer (perhaps a frustrating one) was to remember that she who has the most peace ‘wins’.

 If you don’t have the energy to socialize or entertain, don’t pressure yourself to go out.
 If you decide to push yourself because you know there is value in the endeavor, make room to be surprised and delighted.

-4. Are you believing the false narrative that the only valuable lessons are ‘painful lessons’?
+4. Do you believe the false narrative that the only valuable lessons are ‘painful lessons’?

 Suffering is not noble.
 It’s not what you came here to do.
 It’s no wonder that we have a hard time trusting in joy when we live in a system that pays lip service to misery.